ldalzotto/Engine/README.md

 * Handmade 3D mathematics.
 * Manual manipulation of CPU and GPU memory.

-This documentation is the big picture of the engine and how systems interact each other, no implementation details will be detailed here. <br/>
 For an overview of the engine architecture see [architecture overview](https://ldalzotto.github.io/EngineCPPRewrite/#architecture_overview/).

 # What this project can do ?